junior-devleague/cyber-security/schools/campbell/2018/class-briefing.md

 # James Campbell High School Class Briefing
 ## Spring Semester

+# Week 10 - 3/12/18 - 3/16/18
+Monday
+  - Found out how everyone projects are going (seemed to be a range)
+  -
+Tuesday
+  - Worked on projects in class today
+  -
+Wednesday
+  - Projects are Due today at midnight as we will be presenting tomorrow (Thursday)
+  - Rubric will be posted so everyone knows what is expected

+Thursday
+  - Presenting projects today (Should be a video/presentation sent to me ahead of time, as well as a handoutguide on how to do your topic)

+Friday
+  - Leftover projects to be presented and then we will watch a video!

+# Week 9 - 3/5/18 - 3/9/18
+Monday
+  - Introduced networking and did the basics to netwokring presentation
+  - What are networks?
+Why do we need them?
+Why are they important?
+How does netwokring relate to cyber security?

+Tuesday
+  - Everyone downloaded packet tracer and we worked on our concept of the network
+  - Then we had a lecture on IP addresses, converting between binary and decimal and so on

+Wednesday
+  - Mrs. Yamamoto had a guest speaker today who talked about goals and dreams

+Thursday
+  - Today we finished talking abut IP addresses, and some subnetting
+  - Then we talked about the project and everyone drew numbers out of a hat
+  - Then we started with number 1 and they got to pick a project topic they wanted to do

+Friday
+  - Worked on projects
+  - Filled out templates

 # Week 8 - 2/26/18 - 3/1/18
 Monday
   - We worked on Windows lab and I realized some people were very far behind and I'm not sure what they have been working on...